Carotid Artery Disease

-Carotid artery disease can block blood flow to your brain, increasing your risk of stroke.
+Carotid artery disease (also known as carotid stenosis) occurs when there is a narrowing of the carotid arteries that is usually caused by a buildup of fatty substances and cholesterol.
+Carotid artery disease results in decreased blood flow to the brain, which can increase your risk for stroke.
 If you smoke, have high blood pressure or high cholesterol, it's even more important to make sure your carotid arteries are clear.